martineizayaga/hylia/src/posts/gameboy.md

 I thought that this was going to be very straightforward, but I was surprised at the number of challenges that came my way and how much I would learn.

 ### Stacked Box Shadows
 The first challenge was trying to replicate the shadow.
-Initially it wasn't a challenge at all because of [Sara L. Fossheim's blog post on box-shadows](https://fossheim.io/writing/posts/css-box-shadow-animation/).
+It wasn't a challenge at all because of [Sara L. Fossheim's blog post on box-shadows](https://fossheim.io/writing/posts/css-box-shadow-animation/).
 I had no idea that one could stack several box-shadows.
-Here's what I had.
 ```css
 #gameboy {
   box-shadow: